akbhinge/Example/README.md

 -- Important step in learning version control and storing and collaborating with other person for code sharing

 -A very useful version control tool!
+-Can be used to make clear understanding of code